nodejs/diagnostics/async-context/README.md

 # JavaScript Asynchronous Context

 ## Overview
-This document defines "JavaScript Asynchronous Context".
+This document defines a model for "JavaScript Asynchronous Context".
+This model includes terminology & definitions, programmatic "types" that result from these definitions, and relations between these types.
+These utlimately form an API that expose the model, and allow us to reason about and solve common JavaScript "async code execution" problems

 ## Principles
+We strive to adhere to some basic principles in this document.
+We believe that adhereing to these principles will ensure simplicity and help guide the model.

 1. Definitions should flow from well-understood, well-defined constructs in synchronous programming.
 2. Definitions should be independent of the host environment (e.g., Node.js, the browser).
 3. Constructs should enhance JavaScript programmers' understanding of async code flow & async boundaries.
+4. Model should allow for simplified reasoning about async code execution.
-4. Resulting Data Structures and APIs and should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...)
+5. Resulting Data Structures and APIs and should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...).
+6. Model should allow for implementations at different layers of the stack (VM, host or "monkey-patched"), and implementations in appropriate languages (c++ or JavaScript).

 ## A Simple Example
 We'll start with a simple example that is not controversial.
 Most JS programmers should have an intuitive understanding of where the async boundaries are in this code.
 We'll build off of this example going forward.
 Implicit in this example is an undefined concept of "async context".
 We'll build stronger definitions later on, but for now, we'll use "async context" to refer to JS programmers' colloquial understanding of asynchonrous function calls.